EtiNL/EtiNL.github.io/_posts/2025-06-12-Raymarching-Engine.md

 - [SDF Bounding Volumes](https://iquilezles.org/articles/sdfbounding/) — Acceleration techniques for complex scenes
 - [Smooth Minimum](https://iquilezles.org/articles/smin/) — Advanced CSG blending operations

-Inigo's work at Pixar on procedural modeling and his decades of shader demos (Shadertoy, Demoscene) have made techniques like ray marching SDFs practical and accessible.
+Inigo Quilez's work at Pixar on procedural modeling and his decades of shader demos (Shadertoy, Demoscene) have made techniques like ray marching SDFs practical and accessible.
 His articles are the definitive resource for this rendering approach.

----

-*Questions?
-Find me on [GitHub](https://github.com/EtiNL) or open an issue on the repo.*